Watch for Additional Team Members to be Added as We Flow Into Summer and Camps!

 Nick is very excited to be returning to YPT this year.
 He is a graduate of Eastern Michigan University with a major in Theatre arts and a minor in Entertainment Design and Technology.
 He is both an actor and a lighting designer.
 He got his start in theatre back in 2007 at YPT and did several shows and summer camps with them over the years including Annie, Jekyll & Hyde, The Sound of Music, Once Upon a Mattress and more.
 He has performed in many musicals and plays throughout high school and college and has designed lights for several shows at EMU.
 Nick is very passionate about all aspects of theatre, both on and off the stage and is so excited to be apart of an organization that is bringing the joy of theatre to children.

 Jennifer Monk-Reising is excited to be a part of Young People’s Theater and the Theatrical Design Camps!
-She is honored to work for the fourth summer in a row with such a talented young people and team-mates!
-In addition to being the set designer for a wide range of YPT, Tappan Players and Burns Park Players productions over the past few years, Jenn is also a leading non-profit fundraiser, event planner, designer and artist in the Ann Arbor community.
-Her most recent projects include development of the new playground at Burns Park Elementary, funding for STEAM programs for all AAPS middle schools, and building the fundraising portfolio for the Burns Park PTO.
-Jenn has also worked for the past three summers as the Camp Director for YPT’s Behind-the-Scenes Tech Camps.
+She is honored to work for the fifth summer in a row with such talented young people and team-mates!
+In addition to being the set designer for a wide range of YPT, Tappan Players and Burns Park Players productions over the past few years, Jenn is also a non-profit fundraiser, event planner, designer and artist in the Ann Arbor community.
+Jenn has also worked for the past four summers as the Camp Director for YPT’s Behind-the-Scenes Tech Camps.
 Jenn loves the opportunity that YPT gives young people to see and experience all aspects of theater.
 Jenn can’t wait to see what our talented young people come up with for the design, the set, props, sound, lights, and costumes for this amazing summer camp session!

-Lucas Rubin is heading into his third year at the University of Michigan pursuing a dual degree in Spanish and Voice Performance.
-Lucas has performed in productions with YPT since he was six years old, and has worked on YPT production teams for the past three summers.
+Lucas Rubin is heading into his fourth year at the University of Michigan pursuing a dual degree in Spanish and Voice Performance.
+Lucas has performed in productions with YPT since he was six years old, and has worked on YPT production teams for the past four summers.
 Previous productions with YPT include: Lumiere (Beauty & The Beast), Sebastian (The Little Mermaid), Horton (Seussical), and many more!
 Lucas, while equally passionate about Musical Theatre, enjoys studying classical music and operatic repertoire.
-He has studied private voice for the past four years, training as a countertenor under the guidance of Annie Rose, Stephen West, and Stanford Olsen.
+He has studied private voice for the past five years, training as a countertenor under the guidance of Annie Rose, Stephen West, and Stanford Olsen.
 He also attended Interlochen Arts Camp for three summers as a Musical Theatre major.
-On top of that, Lucas has also assistant directed many productions over the past five years at Greenhills School and here at YPT, and enjoys diving into production just as much as performance.
-Lucas is excited to be back on the YPT creative team this summer and to work with your amazing kids!
+On top of that, Lucas has also assistant directed many productions over the past six years at Greenhills School and here at YPT, and enjoys diving into production just as much as performance.
+Lucas is excited to be back on the YPT creative team this summer and to work with such talented young people!